Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Analytic Model

-The values used in the state space model for the inductance's of the various circuit elements were obtained by applying a Hilbert transform to the voltage and current waveform from each element during a vacuum shot.
+The values used in the state space model for the inductance of the various circuit elements were obtained by applying a Hilbert transform to the voltage and current waveforms from each element during an experimental vacuum shot.
 However, there is a slight difference between the capacitance used in the circuit model, and the listed capacitance for the flux circuits in HIT-SIU.
-The capacitance's used in the model range from 94.08 to 123.96 microfarads.
+The capacitance for each flux circuit in the model range from 94.08 to 123.96 microfarads.
 These values were chosen by inspection to achieve better matching between the phases of the flux coil current waveforms of the model, and the observed flux coil current waveforms during vacuum shots.

 This model does make some important assumptions.
 Specifically, we assume that when a plasma is present in the confinement volume, there is no inductive coupling between the plasma and the series inductor in each injector circuit.
 This assumption, which is well motivated as the series inductor is separated by a significant distance from the device, then allows us to conclude that the matrix that determines how actuation affects the dynamics of the injector circuits is constant between vacuum and plasma regimes.
-This can be observed from the structure of the $\mathbf{B}$ matrix shown in Appendix~\ref{appendix: A}.
-By using standard state space techniques for circuit analysis, it's clear that the power supply input will only directly change the state of the series inductor.
-Thus the structure of the circuit is such that we can isolate differences between the vacuum and plasma regimes to the flux or voltage coils.
+This can be observed from the structure of the $\mathbf{B}$ matrix shown in Appendix~\ref{Appendix:actuation-matrix}.
+By using standard state space techniques for circuit analysis, it is clear that the power supply input will only directly change the state of the series inductor.
+Thus, the structure of the circuit is such that we can isolate differences between the vacuum and plasma regimes to the flux or voltage coils.